 Our lodge is much bigger and modern than the cabin that we stayed in Bunbury.
 It features living room, kitchen, dining table, and two separate bedrooms, plus one shower room.
 The girls sleep in the main bedroom, while I’m on the smaller “children bedroom”, which featured stacked bunks.
 Heinz chooses to sleep in the couch in the living room, instead of joining me in the small bedroom.

 Once we settled in, we have shower and cleaned up before preparing the dinner.
 The menu is relatively the same as the previous night, unless this time it was Heinz who cooked my fish patties.
-And since he is an inexperienced cook, the fish was overcooked and slightly burnt.
+And since he was an inexperienced cook, the fish was overcooked and slightly burnt.
 Since there were no barbeque stove on the outside, all food are cooked inside.

 We sat down in the dinner table while enjoying the meal.
 It was pretty much like yesterday, unless that my fish was less palatable than yesterday (nice try, Heinz).
 We occasionally interrupt our meal with occasional chat.
 I can’t recall what we talked about at that time.
 It’s been 20 years, and of course I barely able to remember the detail of our conversation at that time.